Whitney towers and gropes in 4--manifolds: Whitney towers

-\begin{lem} Let $T$ be a split subtower on order zero sheets $s_i$, with unpaired intersection point $p=W_I\cap W_J\subset T$.
-Denote by $\nu(T)$ a normal thickening of $T$, so that $\partial s_i\subset\partial\nu(T)\subset\nu(T)\cong B^4$.
-If $I'$ and $J'$ are any brackets such that $t(I')\cdot t(J')=t(p)=t(I)\cdot t(J)$, then after a homotopy (rel $\partial$) of the $s_i$ in $\nu(T)$ the $s_i$ admit a split subtower $T'\subset\nu(T)$ with single unpaired intersection point $p'=W_{I'}\cap W_{J'}\subset T'$. \end{lem} \begin{proof} It is enough to show that the puncture in $t^{\circ}(p)$ can be ``moved'' to either {\em adjacent} edge, since by iterating it can be moved to any edge of $t(p)$.
+\begin{proof} It is enough to show that the puncture in $t^{\circ}(p)$ can be ``moved'' to either {\em adjacent} edge, since by iterating it can be moved to any edge of $t(p)$.
 Specifically, it is enough to consider the case where $J=(J_1,J_2)$, $I'=(I,J_1)$ and $J'=J_2$ so that $I\cdot(J_1,J_2)=(I,J_1)\cdot J_2$ as in Figure~\ref{tree-move-trees-fig}.
 (Here we are assuming that $W_J$ is not order zero, since if both $W_I$ and $W_J$ are order zero there is nothing to prove.)
 The proof is given by the maneuver illustrated in the upper part of Figure~\ref{tree-move-and-W-disk-trees-fig}: Use the Whitney disk $W_J$ to guide a Whitney move on $W_{J_1}$.
 This eliminates the intersections between $W_{J_1}$ and $W_{J_2}$ (as well as eliminating $W_J$ and $p$) at the cost of creating a new cancelling pair of intersections between $W_{J_1}$ and $W_I$.
 This new cancelling pair can be paired by a Whitney disk $W_{(I,J_1)}$ having a single intersection point $p'$ with $W_{J_2}$.
 That this achieves the desired effect on the punctured tree is clear from the lower part of Figure~\ref{tree-move-and-W-disk-trees-fig}. \end{proof}